sonic-net/sonic-dbsyncd/README.md

-# sonic-dbsyncd
+# LLDP-SyncD
-Python library for sonic/redis database syncing
+SSW sync daemon for LLDP data.

 See the [SONiC Website](http://azure.github.io/SONiC/) for more information about the SONiC project.